The 'Discovery' team are faced with a challenge when they set out to explore the world of hare coursing.

-Discovery also speaks to bookmakers who travel the country attending various meetings.
-Terry Rogers, one of the country's leading Bbookmakers describes coursing as,
+Bookmakers travel the country attending various meetings.
+Terry Rogers, one of the country's leading bookmakers describes coursing as,

 A dying sport.

-This clip is accompanied by the song 'I Don't Wanna Play In Your Yard' Sung by Peggy Lee.
+The song used in the report is 'I Don't Wanna Play In Your Yard' sung by Peggy Lee.

 'Discovery Goes Off Course' was broadcast on 7 March 1966.